-Rostock ferry port in Germany is served by a number of ferry routes with crossings to Trelleborg & Gedser available.
-With a selection of up to 21 Sailings Daily, the port of Rostock connects Germany with Sweden & Denmark.
+Rostock ferry port in Germany is served by a number of ferry routes with crossings to Trelleborg, Gedser, Klaipeda, Nynashamn & Visby available.
+With a selection of up to 18 Sailings Daily, the port of Rostock connects Germany with Sweden, Denmark, Lithuania & Gotland.

-Sailing durations range from 1 hour 45 minutes on the Gedser service to 6 hours on the Trelleborg service.
+Sailing durations range from 2 hours on the Gedser service to 24 hours 20 minutes on the Klaipeda service.

 Although there is a brief summary on this page, as sailing information can vary based on time of year we’d advise you to get live sailing times and prices in our Rostock fare search.